-Graduates are recommended for a Birth-Grade 3 teaching license if they have completed an approved program of teacher preparation.
-This is a standard for licensure in most states.
-An approved program is one that the state in which the college or university is located approves both the institution and the curriculum that the college has in general education and in professional education.
-Before a graduate can be recommended by the college for licensure, he or she must complete the courses that support the standards or requirements for licensure.
+An approved teacher preparation program is one in which the state endorses both the institution and the curriculum that the college has in general education and in professional education.
+Before a graduate can be recommended by the college for licensure, he or she must complete the program that supports the Minnesota standards or requirements for licensure.
 The approved program at Martin Luther College may be found in the MLC Undergraduate Catalog found on the MLC website.
+Graduates from the elementary program are eligible for a Minnesota K-6 license (and optionally an subject-specific endorsement).

-The student is responsible for ensuring that he or she has taken the appropriate courses or has transferred in these courses.
+The student is responsible for assuring that he or she has taken the appropriate courses or has transferred in these courses.